HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model: HiRO-ACE: 100 km to 3 km downscaling of ACE2S

 \section{HiRO-ACE: 100 km to 3 km downscaling of ACE2S}

-To evaluate the end-to-end framework of HiRO-ACE, we downscale a 10 year run of ACE2S starting January 1, 2014.
+Finally, to evaluate the end-to-end framework of HiRO-ACE, we downscale a 10 year run of ACE2S starting January 1, 2014.
 We downscale the 6-hourly output of the simulation over the Western U.S. region using a single HiRO realization.
-Additional evaluations for one year of out-of-sample global HiRO-ACE can be found in Appendix \ref{sec:global-hiro-ace-si}.

 Figure~\ref{fig:downscaled_western_us} shows the time-mean surface precipitation fields for the coarse inputs (i.e. ACE2S) and the downscaled HiRO-ACE results.
-Generally, HiRO-ACE has low biases (absolute biases less than 0.5 mm/day, relative biases less than 10\%) for most of the Western United States US.
-HiRO-ACE has a domain average root-mean-squared bias (RMSB) of 0.4 mm/day compared to perfect downscaling with 0.2 mm/day.
-The areas with the largest biases, approaching 1 - 2 mm/day, are found in the over higher terrain of California, mainly the Sierra Nevada mountain range.
+Generally, HiRO-ACE has low biases (absolute biases less than 0.5 mm/day, relative biases less than 10\%) for most of the Western U.S. HiRO-ACE has a domain average RMSB of 0.4 mm/day, compared to the single-year HiRO PP RMSB of 0.2 mm/day.
+The areas with the largest biases, approaching 1 - 2 mm/day, are found over higher terrain in California, mainly the Sierra Nevada mountain range.
+Most of the HiRO-ACE bias is driven by time-mean precipitation underestimation in the southwestern U.S. by the ACE2S simulation (Fig. \ref{fig:downscaled_western_us}a), which was previously noted in Section \ref{sec:ace2s-results}.

-The time-mean precipitation biases of the coarse ACE2S simulation (Fig. \ref{fig:downscaled_western_us}a) drive most of the HiRO-ACE bias.
-ACE2S underestimates precipitation across the southern portion of the domain.
-A `noise floor' analysis based on \ref{sec:noise-floor} suggests that only in those regions, shown by hatching in Fig. \ref{fig:downscaled_western_us}a, do the precipitation biases rise significantly (at 95\% confidence) above the range expected from internal variability.
+To look at global behavior, we performed a 1-year single-member HiRO-ACE downscaling from \SI{65}{\degree S}--\SI{65}{\degree N} for the out-of-sample period (2023).
+Time means and biases are shown in SI Figure S2 and S3.
+Overall, global-mean biases are negligible.
+HiRO-ACE displays larger pattern errors (due to underlying ACE2S biases) and RSMB (0.9 mm/day) compared to HiRO PP (RSMB of 0.3 mm/day), which is not surprising given the smaller averaging period.
+Some coarse grid cell boundary imprinting is apparent in the equatorial east Pacific and Atlantic in both the HiRO PP and HiRO-ACE bias maps.